 Apparently, when Angkor was re-discovered by westerners, almost all the ruins were like this.
 The previous ruins we visited (Angkor Wat, Bayon, and Ta Keo) were restored, but minus making it safe, Ta Prohm was kept in its discovered state.

 It is so hard to appreciate what Ta Prohm was like; the whole place, quite simply, was absurd.
-The trees reminded us of Ents and the whole location felt like something out of Tomb Raider (probably because they shot that film here).
+The trees reminded us of Ents and the whole location felt like something out of Tomb Raider.
 This site, even more the Angkor Wat, is what makes Angkor a must-visit destination in my book.

 The final major site we visited was Banteay Kdei, this one significant because it is one of the most dilapidated sites in Angkor.

 Historians believe Banteay Kdei’s extreme dilapidated-ness was due to both faulty construction and inferior sandstone used during construction.
-But despite this, the complex remains standing and has also been made safe by restorers, who are currently working to restore the complex completely.
+But despite this, the complex remains standing and has also been made safe by restorers, who continue their work restoring the complex.

-Banteay Kdei may already be undergoing restoration, but those restorers still have a lot to do…
+Banteay Kdei may already be under restoration, but the restorers still have a lot of work to do…

 Up next, we stayed in Cambodia and explored more of what the country had to offer.
 Specifically, several travelers we met recommended Cambodia’s southern coast, saying it was even better than Thailand.
 And so, while it wasn’t part of our original plan, Cambodia’s coast is where we went next!